RealTimeLogic/BAS/README.md

 ![Xedge](https://realtimelogic.com/images/xedge/v1/Xedge.png)

-The Xedge is designed for RTOS devices, but can also be compiled for non embedded as is shown in the following compile examples.
+Xedge is designed for RTOS devices, but can also be compiled for non embedded as is shown in the following compile examples.

-The Xedge is typically run from a dedicated RTOS thread, but for HLOS we can create a startup file as follows:
+Xedge is typically run from a dedicated RTOS thread, but for HLOS we can create a startup file as follows:

 ```
 echo "extern void barracuda(void); int main() {barracuda(); return 0;}" > main.c